Pool Chemicals You Need and What They Do

 Every pool owner should have a basic understanding of the swimming pool chemicals they are putting into the water.

-Fortunately, only a handful of chemicals are necessary.
+Pools don’t require many chemicals, and certainly not everything you see on the pool shelf in stores.
 Some items you might already have in your home are used for other cleaning purposes!

 pool chemicals at a hardware store